8g6-new/c_spectrogram/README.md

 ## Key Features

-- **Audio I/O**: Reads WAV, FLAC, and MP3 with auto-detection. [minimp3](https://github.com/lieff/minimp3) decodes MP3s so fast it’s almost unfair; [libsndfile](https://libsndfile.github.io/libsndfile/) handles WAV/FLAC like a champ.
+- **Audio I/O**: Reads WAV, ACC, MP3 etc with auto-detection. [minimp3](https://github.com/lieff/minimp3) decodes MP3s as fast as minimp3 allows and for other formats it use [libsndfile](https://libsndfile.github.io/libsndfile/).
-- **Short-Time Fourier Transform (STFT)**: Uses FFTW with wisdom caching to plan FFTs, but it’s still slower than Librosa for reasons we can’t quite pin down.
+- **Short-Time Fourier Transform (STFT)**: Uses FFTW with wisdom caching to plan FFTs, but it’s still slower than Librosa for reasons I can’t quite pin down.
 Supports window functions like Hann, Hamming, Blackman, and more.
 Tweak window size, hop size, and frequency bounds to your heart’s content.
-- **Mel Spectrogram**: Builds Mel filter banks dynamically and tries to go fast with BLAS (`cblas_sdot`) and OpenMP.
-Spoiler: it’s not fast enough, and the output went wonky when we pushed too hard.
+- **Mel Spectrogram**: Builds Mel filter banks dynamically and tries to go fast with BLAS (`cblas_sdot`) and OpenMP. it’s not fast enough, and the output went wonky when we pushed too hard.
 Still, it’s got optional dB scaling with branchless computation for a bit of cool.
 - **Mel-Frequency Cepstral Coefficients (MFCC)**: Computes MFCCs with precomputed DCT coefficients and BLAS.
 OpenMP helps, but it’s not blowing anyone away.
 Heatmap visualizations look nice, though, with customizable colors.
 - **Visualization**: Spits out STFT, Mel spectrograms, and MFCCs as PNG heatmaps via [libheatmap](https://github.com/lucasb-eyer/libheatmap).
 Tons of color schemes (Blues, Viridis, Inferno, Plasma) in discrete, mixed, mixed_exp, and soft flavors.
 Cache-friendly memory ops keep rendering snappy.
 - **Benchmarking**: Microsecond-precision profiling for STFT, Mel, MFCC, and visualization.
 Ranked timing reports with color-coded bars show you exactly where the pipeline’s dragging its feet.
 Outputs JSON and raw formats for analysis.
 - **Performance Optimizations**: OpenMP parallelizes everything, FFTW wisdom caching saves time, and BLAS tries to speed up matrix ops (with mixed results).
 Compiler flags (`-ffast-math`, `-march=native`, `-funroll-loops`, LTO) and aligned memory allocations push the hardware, but we’re not at Librosa’s level yet.
 - **Applications**: Great for bioacoustics (e.g., bird calls with `tests/files/black_woodpecker.wav`, `tests/files/173.mp3`), large-scale audio processing, ML feature extraction, and DSP research.

+## 💡 Motivation

+The main motivation behind this project was to gain a deeper understanding of both C and digital signal processing (DSP).
+While there are countless tutorials on using MFCCs and Mel filter banks, I found that very few actually explain how to compute them from scratch.
+The process was often unclear, especially in terms of implementation.

+When I searched for minimalist MFCC pipelines, I found projects like [rust-mfcc](https://github.com/rodrigo-martinezd/rust-mfcc) which performs impressively - up to 2× faster than Librosa - but relies on dependencies.
+I noticed a lack of simple, lightweight, and well-structured MFCC/STFT implementations in C that prioritize:

+1. **Readability**: Code simple enough for anyone with basic C knowledge to understand
+2. **Educational Value**: Clear demonstration of DSP fundamentals
+3. **Transparency**: Every processing step explicitly implemented

+Through building this project, I gained a fundamental understanding of:
+- How FFT, windowing, and overlap interact
+- Mel filter bank construction principles
+- MFCC derivation using DCT
+- The critical role of memory layout in DSP performance

+This isn't about outperforming Librosa or Rust implementations, but about creating an accessible reference that helps others learn DSP by doing.
+If this project helps demystify audio signal processing for others, it will have succeeded.

 ## Pipeline Overview